 - Meanwhile, put the lemon juice and the honey in a large mug.
 Strain the ginger tea into the mug.

 - Stir to dissolve the honey, taste, and add more honey or lemon juice if you like.

 Want to mix it up?
-A few variations:
+Here are a few variations:

-- Add a dash of cinnamon or nutmeg or cardamom at the end for a warm spice flavor.
+- Add a dash of cinnamon, nutmeg or cardamom at the end for a warm spice flavor.
 Warm spices add more than flavor, they add a sense of comfort and some magical herbal/homeopathic elements, too.